 Nursery

-We currently have pre-school places in Mini's.
-Please call the school office on 01772 746024 to arrange a look around.
+We currently have pre-school places available in Middleforth Minis – please call the school office on 01772 746024 to arrange a visit and come and see us in action!

-Middleforth Minis is a happy, vibrant and caring nursery within Middleforth Primary School, catering for children from the age of 3 years old.
-Middleforth Minis Nursery was opened in September 2018, and has grown successfully over the past few years.
-The children are an integral part of our Early Years unit within our school.
+Middleforth Minis is a happy, vibrant and caring nursery within Middleforth Primary School, welcoming children from the age of 3 years old.
+Since opening in September 2018, our nursery has grown into a well-established and much-loved part of our school community.
+Our children are an integral part of our Early Years Unit, benefiting from a nurturing environment where they feel safe, valued and inspired to learn.

 Our nursery children are taught and supported by our highly qualified early years staff: